USS Enterprise-E

 Technical and Archive Notes

-In its original configuration, the Enterprise-E had fewer decks than the Galaxy-class Enterprise-D and carried no children according to Ronald D. Moore.
+In its original configuration, the Enterprise-E had fewer decks than the Galaxy-class Enterprise-D and, by deliberate Starfleet policy, carried no civilian families or children.
 It had twelve phaser arrays and five torpedo tubes before later refits expanded its weapons fit.

 By 2379, the ship had gained at least four more phaser arrays and five more torpedo tubes.
 Its facilities included deflector control, stellar cartography, hydroponics, sickbay, main engineering, two shuttlebays, the captain's yacht Cousteau, and the Argo shuttlecraft.